 When Minaya signed Castillo to that insane contract, all doubts in my mind about his motives were erased.
 He wasnâ€™t signing Hispanics because they were quality players, and because it made economic sense.
 Rather, he simply wanted to transfer all of owner Fred Wilponâ€™s fortune to Hispanics, the team and the fans be damned.

-Granted, his bizarre moments notwithstanding, Castillo bounced back to have a decent if punchless 2009 season offensively, but his defense deteriorated to below the league average (.982 vs. .984)
+Granted, his bizarre moments notwithstanding, Castillo bounced back to have a decent if punchless 2009 season offensively, but his defense deteriorated to below the league average (.982 vs. .984), and at what price?

 On June 12, Luis Castillo dropped a would-be game-ending pop-up against the Yankees, thereby converting an 8-7 Mets victory, into a 9-8 Yankees victory.

 Last August, Mets blogger Ed Leyro painted a scenario in which Castillo could potentially run the Mets into a game-ending â€?quadruple playâ€? (theyâ€™d already managed to lose against their arch-rivals, the Phillies, on a game-ending, unassisted triple play), but thankfully, the scenario was not realizedâ€¦yet.

-Meanwhile, in his first year with the Dodgers, wide-ranging Orlando Hudson, an American who looks younger than his official age of 32, went to another All-Star Game and won himself another Gold Glove
+Meanwhile, in his first year with the Dodgers, wide-ranging Orlando Hudson, an American who looks younger than his official age of 32, went to another All-Star Game and won himself another Gold Glove.

 Note too that at .431, Hudsonâ€™s career slugging percentage is 77 points higher than Castilloâ€™s.